andy-phung/NEDC/README.md

 **Things to consider**
   - what other methods could be used to reduce anxiety?
   - looking over the other high school projects from 2019
+  - The possible fact that those who suffer from anxiety disorders could tend to not speak as often as others
   - add more, there is a lot to consider and do (for both MESA and MIT THiNK, SynChamp is likely going to be a separate project)

 **Resources**